Online Double Oracle: Online Double Oracle

 \subsection{Online Double Oracle}

 Recall that if both players follow a no-regret algorithm, then the average strategies of both players converge to the NE in two-player zero-sum game~\cite{cesa2006prediction,blum2007learning}.
-Since OSO algorithm has the no-regret property, it is then natural to study the self-play setting where both players use the OSO algorithm, which we call Online Double Oracle (ODO), and investigate its convergence rate to the NE in large games.
+Since OSO algorithm has the no-regret property, it is then natural to study the self-play setting where both players apply OSO (which we call ODO) and investigate its convergence rate to the NE in large games.

-Compared to the standard DO method, ODO releases the assumption of knowing the game matrix, this is because we do not need to solve the NE of each sub-game at every iteration.
-Furthermore, each player in ODO algorithm is rationale as it can exploit the adversary to have the no-regret property.
-For the ODO method, the convergence result to the NE is presented as follows. \begin{theorem} Suppose both players use OSO algorithm.
-Let $k_1$, $k_2$ denote the size of effective strategy set for row and column player, respectively.
-Then, the average strategies of both players converge to the Nash equilibrium with the rate:
+Compared to the standard DO, ODO no longer needs computing the NE in each sub-game.
+Furthermore, ODO produces rational agents as each agent can exploit their adversary to achieve the no-regret property.
+For the ODO method, the convergence result to the NE is presented as follows. \begin{theorem} Suppose both players apply OSO.
+Let $k_1$, $k_2$ denote the size of effective strategy set for each player.
+Then, the average strategies of both players converge to the NE with the rate:

-\end{theorem} The proof is built up based on the regret bound of OSO in Theorem \ref{regret of online oracle with stationary distribution}.
-We provide the full proof in the Appendix B.1.

-Similar to OSO, the convergence rate of ODO will not depend on the size of the game, but rather the size of effective strategy set.
-As we have illustrated in Section \ref{Section Online Single Oracle} and also in the later Section \ref{section experiment} (e.g., Figure \ref{size of k figure}), there is a linear relationship between the size of effective strategy set and the support size of the NE.
-Furthermore, as we will show in Table 2 in Appendix C, in many practical large games, the size of the NE is a fraction of the size of the game.
-Therefore, our ODO method can be both theoretically and empirically used as a solver in large size games where the game matrix is unknown and the size of pure strategy set is huge.
+In situation where both players follow OSO with Less-Frequent Best Response in Equation (\ref{eq:oasas}) and $\alpha_{t-|\bar{T}_i|}^i=\sqrt{t-|\bar{T}_i|}$, the convergence rate to NE will be (We provide the full proof in the Appendix {{B.1}}.) \end{theorem} Theorem \ref{ODO convergence rate} suggests that similar to OSO, the convergence rate of ODO will not depend on the game size, but rather the size of effective strategy set of both players.
+As we have illustrated in Remark~\ref{small effective strategy set remark} and also in the later Figure \ref{size of k figure}, there is a linear relationship between the size of effective strategy set and the support size of the NE.
+Furthermore, as we will show in Table 2 in Appendix {{C}}, in many real games, the size of the NE support is indeed much smaller than the game size.
+Therefore, our ODO method can be both theoretically and empirically used as a solver in large size zero-sum games.

-Computing the best response can be computationally expensive in many real-world tasks.
-Particularly, if the game size is prohibitively large, optimisation subroutines such as model-free RL algorithms or gradient-descent methods have to be used, and it could take hours or days to obtain one single best response \citep{vinyals2019grandmaster}.
-However, by following OSO in Algorithm~\ref{Online Single Oracle algorithm}, the player requires to compute the best-response strategy $\va$ to the effective strategy set $\Pi_t$ at every iteration.
-To solve this issue, in ODO, we can apply the same variation of OSO based on Equation (\ref{eq:oasas}).
-The resulting regret in the $i$-th time window, inducing by not following the best response in the whose strategy set can be written as